AGHenderson97/m12c-employee-tracker/README.md

 ## Usage

-To start the application, navigate to the project directory in the command line and run:
+To run your Node.js application with the experimental flag, use the following command: `node --experimental index.mjs`

 Follow the command-line prompts to view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.